 Interim is the annual four-week term between Fall and Spring semesters.
-In Interim, faculty members offer projects on topics not included in the regular curriculum and/or projects using novel approaches and experiences.
-Each student engages full time for the four weeks on a single project offered by a faculty member OR one proposed by the student and approved by the faculty-student Interim Committee.
+During Interim, faculty members offer projects on topics not included in the regular curriculum and/or projects using novel approaches and experiences.
+Each student engages full time for the three weeks on a single project offered by a faculty member OR one proposed by the student and approved by the faculty-student Interim Committee.
 Regulations for Interim and for the submission/approval of student proposed projects may be obtained from the Interim Committee or the Interim Coordinator.
 The list of project topics, which changes yearly, is available through myWofford early in the fall semester.

 Exceptions to the Four Interim Rule

 - Students who complete all degree requirements, including earning 120 credit hours, in three academic years are eligible to have one interim waived.
 Students that start a seventh semester (fall or spring) are required to complete a fourth interim.

 - Students suffering from a medical condition or other extenuating circumstance that may preclude them from completing an interim, need to request a waiver of the interim requirement for that particular year.
 Each case is reviewed individually by the Interim Coordinator, Registrar, and Director of the Wellness Center in consultation with other faculty and staff as needed.
 Approved waivers will be noted in DegreeWorks with an exception adjusting the number of courses necessary to fulfill the interim requirement.
-Students who request a waiver that is not approved will need to complete the interim during a subsequent January or Summer term.
+Students who request a waiver that is not approved will need to complete the interim during a subsequent interim or summer term.